-- We expect all children to read at home for at least 10 minutes daily.
-Every child has a reading record to be completed when the children read.
+We expect all children to read at home for at least 10 minutes daily.
+Every child has a reading record to be completed when the children read at home.
 The children will have a range of homework activities to complete.
-Children in EYFS will have phonics homework each day and children from year 1 will have timetables to learn at home.
-For most homework activities, a pro forma is sent home so that parents are clear about - the task and what, if any, parental input is hoped for.
+Children in EYFS will be set weekly challenges.
+Reception children will have phonics books, which are updated weekly.
+Children from Year 1 will have timetables to learn at home.
+For most homework activities, a pro forma is sent home so that parents are clear about the task and what, if any, parental input is hoped for.
+We also provide additional homework through the online App/website 'Sumdog'.
 The purpose of homework is to encourage a lifelong love of learning and to enable parents to support learning at home.
 If you feel your child's homework is causing difficulties at home, please speak to your child's class teacher in the first instance.